 Many people often wonder how much stock Google employees get.
 The Google stock bonus for software engineers is varied.
 Like in many other Silicon Valley technology firms, Google software engineers are issued Restricted Stock Units (RSUs).
 The company uses these to compensate employees through company shares.

 RSUs are subject to a four-year vesting schedule at Google.
 Each year, 25 percent of your stock is vested (roughly at a rate of 2.08 percent per month).
 This means you will unlock 25 percent of your stock each year.

 Google sometimes refers to its RSUs as a Google Stock Unit or GSU.
 In addition, the vesting schedule for RSUs/GSUs can vary depending on the number of shares you receive.
 For instance, if you earn less than 32 GSUs, your stock will vest annually.
 If you earn between 64 and 159 GSUs, your stock will vest quarterly.

 Benefits of Working at Google

 Do those salaries impress you?
-Would you believe there’s more to the Google engineer salary package than just cash bonuses and stock options?
-Well, as a software engineer you will also be eligible for a range of benefits, some of which are unique to Google.
+Would you believe there’s more to Google software engineer benefits than performance bonuses and stock options?
+Well, as a software engineer, you will also be eligible for a range of benefits, some of which are unique to Google.